 Air Corsica Flight Cancellation Compensation

-The European Union has laws to assist you if your flight is cancelled.
+The EU has laws to protect you in case of flight cancellation.
 Here’s what you should know:

-If your flight gets cancelled less than two weeks before your scheduled departure, you may be entitled to compensation of up to €600.
-But there’s a catch – the airline doesn’t have to pay if they can get you on another flight that aligns closely with your original schedule.
+If your flight gets cancelled less than two weeks before you’re supposed to leave, you could be eligible for compensation as much as €600.
+But keep in mind – the airline doesn’t have to pay if they can get you on another flight that aligns closely with your original schedule.

 Advance Notice | Re-routing Requirements |